piotrpl/CarND-Behavioral-Cloning/README.md

 ###Fututre considerations
 * Implement the same solution using comma.ai model.
 It would be interesting to compare the two models.
-* Use of ELU's instead of the popular ReLU's for activation.
+* Use ELU's instead of the ReLU's for activation.
+It would be beneficial to have comparison data backed by this use case.
-* Manage spee according to the steering angle.
+* Manage speed according to the steering angle.
+I expect this could help keeping the car from drifting away from the center or the road.